apollographql/rover/docs/source/errors.md

 This error can occur in a number of places.
 It indicates an error occurring when actually executing a request.

-This error commonly occurs when the server can't be reached, or network connection is lost.
+This error commonly occurs when the server can't be reached, the network connection is lost, or the response type was unexpected.

 To debug, use the `--log trace` flag to expose more detailed logs of the specific error that's being encountered.